solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 ## Step 2: Create Experiment

-- Provide an experiment name: `auto-ml-exp`
+- Provide an experiment name: `auto-ml-exp` (please make a note, the experiment name has to be the same in part 2)
 - Click on **Create a new compute**

 <img src="./images/03_NewExperiment_1.png" width="70%" height="70%">